24.2: DNA Mutations, Damage, and Repair

 Cells have evolved two main pathways to repair double-strand breaks within the DNA: the non-homologous end-joining (NHEJ) pathway, which ensures direct resealing of DNA ends; and the homologous recombination (HR) pathway that relies on the presence of homologous DNA sequences for DSB repair, as shown in Figure (\PageIndex{18}\) below.

 Non-homologous end-joining (NHEJ) and homologous recombination (HR) pathways act competitively to repair DNA double-strand breaks (DSBs).
 Key players of NHEJ and HR are depicted.
 The MRE11/RAD50/XRS2 (MRX) complex is recruited very early at DNA ends and appears to play important roles for both NHEJ and HR.
-The Ku70/Ku80 heterodimer is required for NHEJ and, through the inhibition of DNA end resection (5′–3′ exonuclease activity), acts as a repressor of HR.
+The Ku70/Ku80 heterodimer is required for NHEJ and, by inhibiting DNA end resection (5′–3′ exonuclease activity), acts as a repressor of HR.
 The fidelity of NHEJ-dependent DSB repair is low and, most of the time, associated with nucleotide deletions and/or insertions at repair junctions.
 The common early step of HR-dependent mechanisms is the formation of ssDNA, which is then coated by replication protein A (RPA).
 Single-strand annealing (SSA) mechanism requires the presence of direct repeats (shown in orange) on both sides of the break.
-SSA does not imply any strand invasion process and is therefore not dependent on RAD51 protein.
+SSA does not imply any strand invasion process and is therefore not dependent on the RAD51 protein.
 Strand invasion and D-loop formation are, however, common steps of synthesis-dependent strand annealing (SDSA) and double Holliday junction (HJ) dissolution mechanisms.
 In the latter case, double Holliday junctions are resolved with or without crossing over.

 In contrast to NHEJ, homologous recombination (HR) requires a homologous DNA sequence to serve as a template for DNA synthesis-dependent repair and involves extensive DNA end processing.
-As expected, HR is highly accurate, as it leads to precise repair of the damaged locus using DNA sequences homologous to the broken ends.
+As expected, HR is highly accurate, leading to precise repair of the damaged locus using DNA sequences homologous to the broken ends.
 HR predominantly uses the sister chromatid as a template for double-strand break (DSB) repair, rather than the homologous chromosome.
 Correspondingly, HR is largely inhibited while cells are in the G1 phase of the cell cycle when the sister chromatid has not yet been replicated, as shown in panel (A) of Figure (\PageIndex{19}\) below.
 HR repair mechanisms play a bigger role in DSB repair that occurs after S-phase DNA replication (S-phase, G2, and M).

 Panel B of Figure (\PageIndex{19}\) below provides a more detailed look at the HR process.
 During the highly regulated HR process, three main phases can be distinguished.
 Firstly, 3′-single-stranded DNA (ssDNA) ends are generated by nucleolytic degradation of the 5′-strands.
 This first step is catalyzed by endonucleases, including the MRN complex, which consists of Mre11, Rad50, and Nbs1.
 In the second step, the ssDNA ends are coated by replication protein A (RPA) filaments.
 In the third step, RPA is replaced by Rad51 in a BRCA1- and BRCA2-dependent process, ultimately performing the recombinase reaction using a homologous DNA template.

 Importantly, HR is not only employed to repair DNA lesions induced by DNA-damaging agents but is also essential for proper chromosome segregation during meiosis.
 The relevance of HR in these physiological processes is illustrated by its strict requirement during development.
-Mice lacking key HR genes, such as Brca1, Brca2, or Rad51, display extensive genetic alterations that lead to early embryonic lethality.
+Mice lacking key HR genes, such as Brca1, Brca2, or Rad51, exhibit extensive genetic alterations that result in early embryonic lethality.
 Whereas homozygous inactivation of HR genes is usually embryonic lethal, heterozygous inactivation of BRCA1 and BRCA2 does not interfere with cellular viability but rather predisposes individuals to cancer, including breast and ovarian cancer.
 The tumors that develop in individuals with heterozygous BRCA1/2 mutations invariably lose their second BRCA1/2 allele, indicating that in certain cancers, the absence of BRCA1/2 is compatible with cellular proliferation.
 How exactly such tumors cope with their HR defect is currently not fully understood.

 Figure (\PageIndex{19}\): DNA double-strand break (DSBs) repair.
 Krajewska, M., Fehrmann, R.S.N., de Vries, E.G.E., and van Vugt, A.A.T.M.
 (2015) Front.
 Genet.
 6:96